Tag Archives: W.R. Gingell

 Book Review: Splintered Mind, by W.R.
 Gingell

 I contributed to the Kickstarter for W.R.
 Gingell‘s Splintered Mind, so I got an early copy.
-I’m all in for doing the same for book two (Splintered Life) when it’s available, too.
+I’m all in for doing the same for Book Two (Splintered Life) when it becomes available, too.

 splintered mind cover